-- 1. To the employee, upon written request. - 2.
-When requested by federal or state agencies with jurisdiction, when license or certification actions may be required. - 3.
-To a subsequent employer pursuant to written consent of the former employee. - 4.
-To the decision maker in a grievance, arbitration, litigation, or administrative proceeding arising from a positive test result or employee-initiated action.
+- a.
+To the employee, upon written request. - b.
+When requested by federal or state agencies with jurisdiction, when license or certification actions may be required. - c.
+To a subsequent employer pursuant to written consent of the former employee. - d.
+To the decision maker in a grievance, arbitration, litigation, or administrative proceeding arising from a positive test result or employee initiated action.

-VI.
 EMPLOYEE ASSISTANCE PROGRAM